Harshfeudal-Coding/Yuuki-Asuna/README.md

  A better way to make a C++ Discord bot, Asuna will be met Kirito soon :>

 ## Attention
 - This respiratory is under-construction!
-I'll update it as soon as possible :><br />
+I'll update it as soon as possible :>
 - It's not too good to code a Discord Bot using C++ language, but I hope I can develop a multipurpose bot one like the way I do in JavaScript (no I don't pretty like JS at all :<)

  ### Support me